-The G20 made a total of 281 commitments at the St. Petersburg Summit.2 These commitments, as identified by the G20 Research Group and HSE, are drawn from the official G20 Leaders' Declaration, the St. Petersburg Action Plan and the St. Petersburg Development Outlook.
+The G20 made a total of 281 commitments at the St. Petersburg Summit.2 These commitments, as identified by the G20 Research Group and HSE, are drawn from the official G20 Leaders' Declaration and St. Petersburg Action Plan.

 Selection of Commitments